 How to Make a Cotton Ball Polar Bear

-- Free printable cotton ball polar bear template (download form located at the end of this post)
+- Free printable cotton ball polar bear template

 - Cotton balls